See and Do

 The nearest golf course is a delightful 9-hole course at Lochcarron.
 Further afield, Gairloch also has a spectacular 9-hole coastal course.
 Strathpeffer is the nearest 18-hole course most suited in parts to mountain goats, but buggies are available for hire!

-Smoked salmon, langoustines, crab and lobster (when available) plus other smoked fish and some cheeses, are available at the Applecross Smokehouse ten miles north of the house.
+Hot and cold smoked salmon or trout, crab and lobster (when available) plus other smoked fish and some cheeses, are available at the Applecross Smokehouse ten miles north of the house.
 Run by Derrick and Lorna MacIver, we think their smoked salmon is some of the best we have ever tasted.

 Petrol and diesel is available 24/7 from a community-owned filling station in Applecross - payment by debit card only.
 Fuel is also available at Lochcarron (24 miles - also 24/7 card payments) and Kinlochewe (35 miles, restricted opening).

 The doctor's surgery is two miles south of Applecross village - nine miles from the house.
+Contact details in the house.

 Where to find more information